onurodemis/graphql-server/README.md

 # graphql
-An GraphQL Server with MongoDB
+A GraphQL Server with MongoDB